Mecha-Weasel/spittoon/FAQ.md

 ------------------
 Q: Who is this "Weasel" guy, and why is he doing this?

 A: I am just a person with a 35+ year technology background that has been playing or involved with FoF from it's pre-Steam versions, and game-servers and map/level design since pre-Y2K.
 I am just trying to utilize whatever experience I have to help the community avoid total "abandonware".
+At this point, people are either going to use the update (using the installer or manually) or not.
+I am largely done with my efforts.
+I'll be delegating access to the repository for another community member or two to be able to keep the list updated.